Shoydon/Ethereum-Bank-DApp/README.md

 - [Remix IDE](https://remix.ethereum.org/) - It is an IDE used to test/debug/develop/deploy solidity smart contracts.
 - [Web3j](https://github.com/web3j/web3j) - It is a library to interact with smart contracts from javascript application
 - [Metamask](https://metamask.io/) - It is a crypto wallet used to send/receive crypto assessts as well as sign the transactions while interacting with DApps
+- [Netlify](https://www.netlify.com/) - Instantly build and deploy your sites to our global network from Git.
+Custom domains, https, deploy previews, rollbacks and much more.
 <br><br>
 [Table of Contents](#table-of-contents)